How Effective Is Physiotherapy Treatment for Bell’s palsy?

 What treatments are there for Bell’s palsy?

-Bell’s palsy recovery is unique to each person and just like the inconclusive causes, recovery is not determined by one route only.
-You may be able to receive one treatment, not need any at all or be advised to use combination treatments to assist in a speedy recovery.
+Bell’s palsy recovery is unique to each person, and just like the inconclusive causes, recovery is not determined by one route only.
+You may be able to receive one treatment, but you do not need any at all.
+You may also be advised to use combination treatments to assist in a speedy recovery.

 Depending on the severity of your nerve damage and previous medical history, your doctor may discuss any of the following treatments with you: